/ build-guides / How to Build a WordPress Plugin as a Solo Developer

 Loading assets everywhere.
 Don't enqueue your CSS and JavaScript on every admin page.
 Only load them on pages where your plugin actually runs.
 Global asset loading slows down the entire WordPress admin and users will notice.

 Ignoring backward compatibility.
 WordPress users run all sorts of PHP versions and WordPress versions.
-Test with PHP 7.4+ and at least the last two major WordPress releases.
-Breaking someone's site because you used PHP 8.2 syntax when they're on 7.4 earns you one-star reviews fast.
+WordPress officially recommends PHP 8.3+ but confirms it still runs on PHP 7.4+, so a large slice of real installs are on older PHP.
+Test against your declared "Requires PHP" floor and at least the last two major WordPress releases (currently 6.9.x and 7.0).
+Breaking someone's site because you used PHP 8.2-only syntax when they declared support for 7.4 earns you one-star reviews fast.

 Building your own update system.
 Use Freemius, Appsero, or Easy Digital Downloads.
 I wasted three weeks building my own license server once.
 It was buggy, unreliable, and did exactly what Freemius does out of the box.